What types of electricity does Silicon Valley Power provide?

 Why does the Power Content Label on SVP’s website still show resources that emit carbon?

-The 2016 Power Content Label currently on the website reflects the power resources used during 2016.
+The 2017 Power Content Label currently on the website reflects the power resources used during 2017.
 SVP and state percentages are evaluated annually based on electricity sold to consumers during the previous year.
-Therefore, the 2017 Power Content Label will be published in June 2018 and will reflect the power mix supplied in 2017 which will still show power produced with coal.
+Therefore, the 2018 Power Content Label will be published in June 2019 and will reflect the power mix supplied in 2018.
 In June 2019, SVP will publish two separate Power Content Labels for the power supplied in 2018, one for residential customers, reflecting the carbon‑free power supply, and another for commercial customers, reflecting the coal‑free power supply.